Plywood Load Capacity Calculator

 Plywood Load Capacity Chart (by Thickness and Span)

-The plywood load capacity chart below shows maximum uniform load in pounds per square foot (PSF) for each common thickness at standard 16-inch and 24-inch joist spacing.
-These values assume face grain perpendicular to supports, a safety factor of 1.5 applied, and APA Structural-Use Panel grades (Sheathing or Sturd-I-Floor).
-Source: American Plywood Association Load-Span Tables.
+Maximum uniform load in pounds per square foot (PSF), assuming face grain perpendicular to supports, APA Structural-Use Panel grades (Sheathing or Sturd-I-Floor), with a 1.5x safety factor already applied.
+Source: American Plywood Association (APA) Load-Span Tables.

 | Thickness | Plies | Max Load @ 16″ Span | Max Load @ 24″ Span | Typical Use |